-15. Risk Appetite
+15. RISK APPETITE

 - 15.1 The board is required to understand the risks to which the institution is exposed and shall establish a documented risk appetite for the institution.
 The appetite shall be expressed in qualitative terms and also include quantitative metrics to allow tracking of performance and compliance with agreed strategy (e.g. Value at Risk, leverage ratio, range of tolerance for bad debts, acceptable stress losses, economic capital measures).
-It shall be subject to annual review by the board. - 15.2 The risk appetite definition shall be comprehensive and clear.
-The definition shall clearly define the appetite and address separately the short, medium and long term horizons. - 15.3 The board shall ensure that the risk management system and internal controls reflect the risk appetite and that there are adequate arrangements in place to ensure that there is regular reporting to the board on compliance with the risk appetite. - 15.4 In the event of a material deviation from the defined risk appetite measure, the details of the deviation and of the appropriate action to remedy the deviation shall be communicated to the Central Bank by the board promptly in writing and no later than five business days of the board becoming aware of the deviation. - 15.5 The board shall satisfy itself that all key control functions such as internal audit, compliance, actuarial and risk management are independent of business units, and have adequate resources and authority to operate effectively. - 15.6 The board shall ensure that it receives timely, accurate and sufficiently detailed information from control functions. - 15.7 The board shall ensure that the institution's remuneration practices do not promote excessive risk taking.
-The board shall design and implement a remuneration policy to meet that objective and evaluate compliance with this policy.
+It shall be subject to annual review by the board. - 15.2 The risk appetite definition shall be comprehensive and clear to all stakeholders.
+The definition shall clearly define the appetite and address separately the short, medium and long term horizons. - 15.3 The board shall ensure that the risk management framework and internal controls reflect the risk appetite and that there are adequate arrangements in place to ensure that there is regular reporting to the board on compliance with the risk appetite. - 15.4 In the event of a material deviation from the defined risk appetite measure, the details of the deviation and of the appropriate action to remedy the deviation shall be communicated to the Central Bank by the board promptly in writing and no later than five business days of the Board becoming aware of the deviation. - 15.5 The board shall satisfy itself that all key Control Functions such as internal audit, compliance and risk management are independent of business units, and have adequate resources and authority to operate effectively. - 15.6 The board shall ensure that it receives timely, accurate and sufficiently detailed information from risk and Control Functions.

-- 15.8 The board shall ensure that it identifies risks to be addressed by contingency plans based on, inter-alia: - the areas where it considers the institution to be especially vulnerable; - the risk appetite of the institution; and - the risk management system of the institution.

-Contingency plans shall be reviewed, updated and tested on a regular basis.
+- 15.7 The board shall ensure that the institution's remuneration practices do not promote excessive risk taking.
+The board shall design and implement a remuneration policy to meet that objective and evaluate compliance with this policy. - The board shall ensure that it identifies risks to be addressed by contingency plans based on the areas where it considers the institution to be especially vulnerable and that these are reviewed, updated and tested on a regular basis.

-16. Meetings
+16. MEETINGS

 - 16.1 The board shall meet as often as is appropriate to fulfil its responsibilities effectively and prudently, reflective of the nature, scale and complexity of the institution.
-In any event, the board shall meet at least four times per calendar year and at least once in every six month period. - 16.2 A detailed agenda of items for consideration at each board meeting together with minutes of the previous board meeting shall be circulated in advance of the meeting to allow all directors adequate time to consider the material.
+In any event, the board shall meet at least quarterlyfour times per calendar year and at least once per half year. - 16.2 A detailed agenda of items for consideration at each board meeting together with minutes of the previous board meeting shall be circulated in advance of the meeting to allow all directors adequate time to consider the material.
 Sufficient and clear supporting information and papers shall also be circulated. - 16.3 Detailed minutes of all board meetings shall be prepared with all decisions, discussions and points for further actions being documented.
 Dissensions or negative votes shall be documented in terms acceptable to the dissenting person or negative voter.
 The minutes of meetings shall provide sufficient detail to evidence appropriate board attention, the substance of discussions and their outcome and shall be agreed at the subsequent board meeting.
 Minutes shall also document the attendance or nonattendance of members of the board. - 16.4 The board shall establish a documented 'conflict of interest' policy for its members and where conflict of interests arise the board shall ensure that they are noted in the minutes. - 16.5 If on-going conflicts of interest arise, consideration shall be given to changing the membership of the board.

-17. Reserved Powers
+17. RESERVED POWERS